-Another special area of interest for Dawn Balusik is endometriosis.
+A special area of interest for Dr. Dawn Potter-Balusik is acupuncture for endometriosis.

-For some women, pain is minimal, and they only know they have endometriosis because of an exploratory surgery to seek out the cause of their infertility.
-Other women experience enough pain to disrupt their lives a couple of days a month.
-For still other women, the pain is severe and some are unable to work, have relationships or get out of bed.
+For some women the pain is minimal and they only know they have endometriosis because of an exploratory surgery to seek out the cause of their infertility.
+Other women experience enough pain to disrupt their lives a few days per month.
+For still other women the pain is severe enough to prevent them from being able to work, have relationships or even get out of bed.

 Western medical treatment is limited to pain management using hormonal drugs, pain killers, anti-inflammatory drugs and surgery.
-Western medicine has no cure, and because the problem recurs, women suffering with endometriosis spend decades of their lives taking hormonal and pain reducing drugs, and struggling with their fertility.
+Western medicine has no cure for endometriosis, and because the problem recurs women suffering with it spend decades of their lives taking hormonal and pain reducing drugs while struggling with their fertility.

-As a past endometriosis sufferer herself, Dawn Balusik understands the despair that this disease can cause, and is dedicated to helping women overcome this debilitating disease with Oriental medicine.
+As a past endometriosis sufferer herself, Dr. Dawn Potter-Balusik understands the despair that this condition can cause and is dedicated to helping women overcome this debilitating disease with Oriental medicine.
 She has developed a powerful treatment strategy that significantly reduces the pain, bleeding and infertility that can be caused by endometriosis.

-Far less invasive, risky or costly than drugs or surgery, acupuncture is a natural approach, without side effects.
-Oriental medicine does not require a surgical diagnosis of endometriosis to treat it effectively, because it does not differentiate endometriosis from other diseases with a similar presentation.
+Far less invasive, risky or costly than drugs or surgery, acupuncture for endometriosis is a natural approach, without side effects.
+Oriental medicine does not require a surgical diagnosis to treat endometriosis effectively.

-However, it does differentiate according to patterns of symptoms and signs that characterize an individual woman’s disease.
+Oriental medicine diagnoses according to patterns of symptoms and signs that characterize an individual woman’s disease.
 These patterns give clues as to the underlying imbalance, or root cause of the disease.
-This is the Oriental medical diagnosis, and it allows Dawn Balusik to individualize treatment specific to a particular woman’s disease pattern.
+This Oriental medical diagnosis allows Dawn Balusik to individualize treatment specific to a particular woman’s disease pattern.

-Acupuncture treatment for women with endometriosis will consist of weekly treatments for 6 to 8 weeks, then twice monthly treatments thereafter, preferably just prior to ovulation and menses.
+Acupuncture for endometriosis will consist of weekly treatments for 6 to 8 weeks, then twice monthly thereafter.
 The acupuncture helps to relieve pain, regulate circulation and correct Qi energy imbalances.

-After 3 to 6 months of treatment with Dawn Balusik, most endometriosis sufferers can expect to be 50% to 100% out of pain.
-These women typically experience reduced pain and bleeding, increased fertility, stronger immunity and overall better health.
+After 3 to 6 months of treatment with Dr. Dawn Potter-Balusik, most endometriosis sufferers can expect to be 50% to 100% out of pain.
+These women typically experience significantly reduced or completely resolved pain and bleeding, increased fertility, stronger immunity and overall better health.
 Oriental medicine is also useful to slow and prevent recurrence of the disease for those who have undergone surgery.